HCS Score

 Cosmos is scored across 7 Shariah principles with a total of 100 points.

-On Underlying Business Activity, weighted at 15%, Cosmos scores a perfect 15 out of 15.
-Blockchain interoperability infrastructure — enabling independent networks to communicate, transfer assets, and share services — is fully permissible and represents genuinely valuable productive economic activity.
+On Underlying Business Activity, weighted at 15%, ATOM scores a perfect 15 out of 15.
+Blockchain interoperability infrastructure is fully permissible and provides genuine productive economic value for the broader blockchain ecosystem.

 Overall HCS Score: 89 out of 100 — Halal

-Before investing in Cosmos, ask yourself honestly:
+Before investing in Cosmos, ask yourself honestly.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.